jlvihv/hamster-client/README.md

 Running `wails doctor` will check if you have the correct dependencies installed.
 If not, it will advise on what is missing and help on how to rectify any problems.

+If you can't find the command, please try to configure GOROOT, add the following statement to ~/.bash_profile: `export GOROOT=/usr/local/go`, and run `source ~/.bash_profile`

 ### 2.4 project compile

 ```bash